LucilleLetour/word-wrap/README.md

 ## Testing Strategy for File Worker ##

 ## Part V: System Call Parsing and Extra Credit ##
+In order for our program to work with multiple variations of system call for the extra credit, mutiple variations of the calls were accounted for:
+1. Check for Valid argc
+- If there is less than 3 variables in the call, it is an invalid call and there for it is Errored out.
+2. Existence of -r in the call
+- If there is a -r in the call, it go through the arguements and enqueue the directories paths into the directory queue and enqueue the file paths into the file queue before multithreading
+- If there is not a -r in the call, it will go through the arguments and enqueue the files in the immediate subdirectories into the file queue.
+3. Add to directory queue and file queue when necessary
+4. Run the correct M and N for correct multi-threading
+- If there was a -r in the call, it will parse -rM,N and -rN and call it accordingly.
+Else, it will call -r1,1 as it is equivalent.
+- If only a single file is given, it will print to standard output.

+After parsing, M directory workers will start and N file workers will start.
+If not present, it will default to -r1,1.
+Each thread started will have access to the directory queue, file queue, and the id which is used for debugging.

 ## Testing Strategy for System Call Parsing and EC ##